breatheco-de/content/src/content/how-to/how-to-get-python-list-length.md

 ---
 title: "How to Get the Length of a List in Python?"
-subtitle: "Master the simple techniques to determine the length of a list in Python.
-Perfect for beginners!"
+subtitle: "Learn how to get the length of a list in Python using the `len()` function and other methods.
+Master this essential skill today!"
 tags: ["python", "list"]
 authors: ["tommygonzaleza"]